All Episodes

 That's good practice, generally speaking.

-Yes, definitely fact-check everything that Josh is about to say in his upcoming segment.
+Yes, definitely fact check everything that Josh is about to say in his upcoming segment.

-Well, that is facts.
+Well, that is fact.

-But haven't they just, you know, from the very beginning there?
+But haven't they just, you know, from the very beginning that no, it's about protecting the trusted sources, right?

 It's about all the legacy media throughout the continent, you know, in France and Germany and all the rest of them, right?

-Enough patting yourself on the back.
+Enough patterning yourself on the back.

-No, I wasn't thinking about that at all.
+Well, no, I was more thinking I wasn't thinking about that at all.

-I was thinking about the...
+I was thinking about the We are the pillars of civilization.

 Yes, without us, everything would crumble.

-I was more thinking about just, you know, the people going out and filming the migrant hotel protests and stuff like that.
+I was more thinking about just, you know, the people like going out and filming the migrant hotel protests and stuff like that.

 The stuff that the media doesn't want you to know, you know, those sorts of things.

-Look at the journalism they took from us.
+So look at the journalism they took from us.

 Right.